12 Different Types of Woodpeckers in Arizona

 Nuttall’s Woodpeckers may be seen feeding on insects such as beetles or ants from high in tall trees during spring through fall months.

-9. Red-breasted Sapsucker (Sphyrapicus ruber)
+9. Red-breasted Sapsucker

 The red-breasted sapsucker is a large woodpecker with an unusually long tongue.
 It has black and white feathers, and the head and neck are black.
-The male has a red cap on its head, while females do not have this feature.
+The male has a red cap on its head, while females do not have this feature

 These types of woodpeckers in Arizona can be found in southwestern Arizona, including in the Tucson area at lower elevations during the winter months (January–March), when food sources are plentiful for them to feed upon.

 This type of woodpecker is a small bird with no red markings on its head; instead, it has black wings that are white at the tips.
-Its name refers to how this species feeds by pecking holes into trees and extracting sap from them; however, other types of woodpeckers also do this.
+Its name refers to how this species feeds by pecking holes into trees and extracting sap from them; however, other woodpeckers also do this.

 The sapsucker’s long tongue (with bristles on one side) allows it to reach deep into woody plants where it can more easily get at insects hidden within.